mapbender/mapbender-documentation/en/functions/misc/link.rst

 Link
 ****

-The link element provides a push button widget that refers a defined link like a website or script.
+The link element provides a button widget that refers a defined link like a website or script.

 Configuration
 =============